 - Be sure to dust your window and door trim before painting.
 Dust gathers on these small ledges and can get into your paint.
 I keep a microfiber cloth in my pocket to clean these spots before painting.

-- Once the paint is dry, it’s time to use the roller.
-An extension pole helps you get the high parts of the wall.
+- Once the paint on the edges is dry, it’s time to use the roller on the rest of the wall An extension pole helps you get the high parts of the wall.

 - For the lower parts of the wall, I remove the extension and paint.

 - Try to get even coats and pay attention to the edges of the roller.
 The paint tends to go on thicker in those spots, so watch for drips.